Douglas Tompkins: Esprit

 In 1968, Tompkins, his wife Susie, and her friend Jane Tise began selling girls dresses, which they had planned on the kitchen table, out of the back of a VW bus.
 In 1971 they incorporated the booming business under the name "Plain Jane", which later became Esprit.
 By 1978, sales topped $100 million a year and the company had formed partnerships in Germany and Hong Kong.
 Tompkins appointed himself "image director", developing his own marketing approach: overseeing all aspects of the company's image, from store design to catalogue layout, while his wife served as design director.

 Emerging as one of the hottest brands of the era, the company grew into a transnational company operating in 60 countries.
 In 1989, the Japanese art publisher Robundo published Esprit, the Comprehensive Design Principle (ISBN 4947613203), which documented the all-encompassing design principles that Tompkins had created for the brand.

 Growing increasingly concerned about the ecological impacts of the fashion industry, Tompkins decided to leave the business world in the late 1980s.
 In 1989, he sold his share of the American company back to Susie, from whom he had separated, putting most of his profits into land conservation.
 Subsequently, in 1989 and 1994, he sold his interests in the other Esprit entities around the world.

 Land conservation - Tompkins Conservation

 After selling his interest in Esprit, Tompkins turned his efforts toward southern Chile, where he had spent much time climbing, kayaking, and skiing, to focus on land conservation and environmental activism.
 He founded the Foundation for Deep Ecology in 1990, which supports environmental activism (see deep ecology), and The Conservation Land Trust in 1992, now called Tompkins Conservation, which works to protect wildlands, primarily in Chile and Argentina.

-In 1993, he married Kristine L. McDivitt, a former chief executive of Patagonia; the two worked together on conservation projects.
-The Tompkinses' conservation efforts focused on preserving wild landscapes and biodiversity.
-After purchasing large blocks of wilderness, they worked to create national parks, believing that this governmental designation serves as the best mode of guaranteeing long-term conservation.
-Kris Tompkins continues the work they started together as president of Tompkins Conservation.